Julia Nelson Ph:828.513.6491

 Our final horseman is Stonewalling.

 Stonewalling is when one refuses to respond in an argument or walks away.
 But wait, aren’t we supposed to walk away instead of fighting?
 Yes and no. Yes, it is good to take a time out to cool down and to think about the issue at hand.
 The problem comes in when we walk away, and we never discuss what the problem is.
 This is stonewalling.
-Things will not get resolved and will build up and create hurt feelings.
+Things will not get resolved, and will build up and create hurt feelings.
 When one person just walks away, it usually makes the other partner angrier.
-Then the complaints build up and can come out as criticism and contempt as we discussed in Part 1.
+Then the complaints build up and can come out as criticism and contempt, as we discussed in Part 1.

 So, what can we do to avoid stonewalling?
 Dr. Gottman recommends that we air complaints when they happen in a respectful way.
 Don’t let them build up.
 This will lead to more positive changes and less contempt and stonewalling.
 If the conversation gets heated, call a time-out and set a time to discuss the issue before walking away.
 This may be a time after the kids are in bed, after dinner, or over lunch.
 It is important to choose a time when you will not be interrupted or too tired.
 Be sure to put away cell phones so you can focus on one another.
-Before the set time to talk, think about the issue so you can be clear and specific as mentioned in Part 1 of this blog.
-Other pointers from Part 1 will also help in the discussion such as being considerate of your partner's feelings when expressing negatives, list more positives than negatives, use ‘I’ statements, and start the conversation on a positive note.
+Before the set time to talk, think about the issue so you can be clear and specific, as mentioned in Part 1 of this blog.
+Other pointers from Part 1 will also help in the discussion, such as being considerate of your partner's feelings when expressing negatives, listing more positives than negatives, using ‘I’ statements, and starting the conversation on a positive note.

 I hope you have gained some insight and useful tools to make your relationship stronger and your communication better.
 Implementing these techniques can help to stop the negative cycle and bring about effective communication in your relationship.
 Isn’t that what we all want?
 If you find you are struggling with communication or in your relationship, couples therapy can help you get back on track.
 Hope you enjoyed this blog.